Shabang-Systems/Condution/README.md

 `secrets.json` in, you are ready to Conduct (verb: to write Condution)!
 Get all of the necessary project dependencies by issuing the command `yarn` in `$ROOT`.
 Just `yarn`.

-You probably also need the Ionic CLI tools, which you could install by running `npm install -g @ionic/cli`.
+You probably also need the Ionic CLI tools, which you can install by running `npm install -g @ionic/cli`.

 With everything installed, execute your favourite CLI command to get started!